tnichols217/notes/CSDS 391/Textbook/3 - Searching.md

 - Most common algorithm
 - Uses the sum of the current distance from the initial node and the estimated cost to the target node as its heuristic
-- If the heuris
+- If the heuristic is admissible, then A* search is complete and optimal based on the triangle inequality

 #### Admissible Heuristics

-- Never overestimates the possible
+- Never overestimates the possible path to the goal state

+#### Triangle Inequality

 ## Search Data Structures